brandur/sorg/content/articles/api-paradigms.md

 most of the conventions that we're actually using boil down to making URLs consistent and basic CRUD, then just maybe REST really isn't buying us all that much.
-It may be an elegant idea, but as a developer my foremost is ease of integration; an API's ideological integrity is a distant tertiary concern.
+It may be an elegant idea, but as a developer my foremost value is ease of integration; an API's ideological integrity is a distant tertiary concern.

 One possibility for the next big paradigm in APIs is just